-- 18. Did the Security Alert dialog display?
+- 20. Did the Security Alert dialog display?

-- Yes Click Yes.
+- Yes-Click Yes.

-- No Go to step 19 on page 67.
+- No-Go to step 21 on page 78.
 When the software is loaded, the Install Complete window is displayed.

 - a.
-If RDAC is not installed in the computer, the Install Complete window displays an error message stating that the installation is finished and that there are some warnings.
+If RDAC is not installed in the computer, the Install Complete window might display an error message stating that the installation is finished and that there are some warnings.
 The message suggests looking at the installation log for details.
 The installation log contains a warning that a Win32 exception can be found.
 This is normal and expected behavior.
 The installation was successful - b.
 If you cancel an installation before the installation completes its run (while the progress bar is still visible), the installation might not clean up the aborted installation properly, and the host-software installation wizard creates an install log.
 In addition, the Add/Remove Program window might show that the program is already installed.
-However, when you try to un-install it, you will get an un-installation error and whether you want to remove the entry from the Add/Remove program list.
+However, when you try to uninstall it, you will get an uninstallation error and whether you want to remove the entry from the Add/Remove program list.
 Click Yes to remove the entry.
-Then, you must delete the .xml file in the Windows_boot_drive_letter:\Program Files\Zero G Registry directory.
-If you did not delete the .xml file, when you try to run the DS4000 Storage Manager Installation wizard again, it will state that an existing version of the program is already installed and whether you want to updated it.
-However, when you click OK and proceed through the installation process, the files will be installed in this directory which does not exist.
-In the above directory name, the user_login_ID and UniqueDirectoryName fields will be different for different installations.
-The Windows_boot_drive_letter:\Program Files\Zero G Registry directory might be hidden from the normal Windows Explorer view.
-If this is the case, change the settings of the Windows Explorer to Show hidden files and folders.
+Then, you must delete the .xml file in the Windows boot drive letter:\Program Files\Zero G Registry directory.
+If you did not delete the .xml file, when you try to run the DS4000 Storage Manager Installation wizard again, it will state that an existing version of the program is already installed and whether you want to update it.

+However, when you click OK and proceed through the installation process, the files will be installed in the following directory:

-Documents and Settings\user_login_ID\LocalSettings\ Temp\UniqueDirectoryName\Windows\NULL
+Documents and Settings\user login ID\LocalSettings\ Temp\UniqueDirectoryName\Windows\NULL